victorzottmann/victorzottmann/README.md

 #### 🔭   I'm currently working on...

 - A full-stack web app for my final assignment at Coder Academy (coding bootcamp school).
 - A social media clone made with React and NextJS, based on the Orkut platform from the early 2000s.
 This is part of an event held by Alura, a Brazilian tech school.
+You can find it in my repos under the name of **AluraKut**.

 #### 🌱   I’m currently learning...